STAIRLab logo

 # 3. If the iterations failed, try cutting

-# the increment arc-length in half
+# the initial increment in half

 if status != 0: